ishansurdi/Comprehensive-Analysis-of-EU-Fund-Utilization-and-Financial-Trends/readme.md

 - **LinkedIn**: [www.linkedin.com/in/ishansurdiofficial](www.linkedin.com/in/ishansurdiofficial)

 ---
 Thank you for exploring this project.
-We look forward to you feedback and contributions!
+I look forward to you feedback and contributions!